openafs-contrib/afsbotcfg/README.md

 ## Running the playbook

-Before running the playbook, you should run `make test` to do a local lint check and then test run with Molecule.
+If you made any changes, run `make test` to do a local lint check and Molecule test before running the playbook.

     $ make test

+Run `make ping` to check ssh connectivity with the buildbot.

+    $ make ping

-Run `make buildbot` to run the Ansible playbook to update the buildbot.
-(This requires SSH access to the buildbot server.)
+Run `make buildbot` to run the Ansible playbook.

     $ make buildbot